GladnessM/GladnessM/README.md

-### Hi there 👋
+# Hi there 👋

-**GladnessM/GladnessM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## My name is Gladness
+### I'm a developer

-- 🔭 I’m currently working on a project...
+- 🔭 I’m currently working on a coding project
-- 🌱 I’m currently learning java...
+- 🌱 I’m currently learning java
-- 👯 I’m looking to collaborate on Java projects...
+- 👯 I’m looking to collaborate on Java projects
-- 🤔 I’m looking for help with it...
+- 🤔 I’m looking for help with it
-- 💬 Ask me about ...
+- 💬 Ask me about:
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: she/her...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
--->